 The size and shape of your kitchen will ultimately determine how you design it in order to create a practical working space.
 If you haven’t got much space, you’re going to need some advice specifically tailored to small kitchens to help you make the most of what you’ve got.
 When it comes to designing and using your kitchen space effectively, start with your kitchen’s storage style.

 Price is obviously going to be one of your biggest concerns when researching small kitchen ideas– but even if you’ve only got a small budget, you don’t have to skimp on quality.
 You may think the large DIY stores will be the only places that will have affordable kitchens, but that isn’t the case.

 Affordability and high quality go hand-in-hand with the Nobilia range.
-Nobilia is an entry-level kitchen range which offers high-quality and stylish alternatives to brands such as Wren or Magnet.
+Nobilia is an entry-level kitchen range that offers high-quality and stylish alternatives to brands such as Wren or Magnet.
 The Schüller C Range is perfect if you’ve got a slightly higher budget and would like a greater choice.
 Or if you have a larger budget, treat your kitchen to Schüller’s Next 125 Range which offers high-end design and innovation for almost half the price of its nearest rivals.

 The colour you choose when designing your dream kitchen determines whether it will look smaller or bigger.
 White walls make a kitchen look bigger so can prove a great choice in the design process; dark colours create a more intimate feel and therefore can make the room appear smaller.

 A great design for a small kitchen should be one that’s easy to keep tidy.
 Counter-intuitively, wall cabinets are not a good idea as they encroach on space.
 A design that accommodates open shelving makes a massive impact in a small kitchen as it helps to open up the space.
 On a practical level, open shelving will also encourage you to keep things tidy!

-Planning is crucial when it comes to designing a small kitchen.
+Planning is crucial when it comes to designing a small affordable kitchen.
 You will need a clever layout that enables you to integrate appliances and store all your gadgets, crockery and groceries at the same time as maximising the flow and space of the areas you have to work in, making them as user-friendly as possible.